AdamNebrat123/flight-simulator/README.md

 - Bottom and top altitude to define the vertical range

 These zones can be added and they are fully interactive, and their visual representation is updated in real time on the Cesium globe.
-**Each DangerZone can be removed or edited whenever you wish.**
+<br><br>**Each DangerZone can be removed or edited whenever you wish.**
+<br>**When a danger zone added/edited/removed by one client, the server sends it to the rest of the clients**

 ## Example visualization:

 ![CreateDangerZoneNew](https://github.com/user-attachments/assets/65c997b1-fc5e-448b-baf1-483abe780796)

----

 ## Danger Zone in Action

 When a plane enters a danger zone, the zone will **blink between red and yellow**, providing a clear visual alert.
-Before sending each new position update to the client, the server calculates the plane’s location relative to all danger zones.
+Before sending each new position update to the client, the **server** calculates the plane’s location relative to all danger zones.
 It checks whether the plane is inside any zone, including both horizontal boundaries and altitude range.
-If a plane is within a zone, the client triggers the blinking effect.
+If a plane is within a zone, the clients trigger the blinking effect.
 This ensures that alerts and visual feedback are synchronized with live scenario playback in real time.

 ## Example visualization: